-"New prices for a Picanto start just over £10,000 and climb above £15,000 for the top-spec GT-Line S model.
-Of course, you can pay a lot less than that if you're willing to buy a used version, and there's plenty available."
+"New prices from around £11,000 and climb above £15,000 for the top-spec Kia Picanto GT-Line S. Of course, you can pay a lot less than that if you're willing to buy a used version, and there's plenty available."

 At that price you'll be getting a car with very low mileage from 2019 with a spotless interior and bodywork.
 To get discounts on pre-registered new cars is harder, but it's possible to find deals of £1,000 off the list price.

 Ready to get your top quality Kia Picanto?

 - Selected dealers only

 Representative example: Contract Length: 36 months, 35 Monthly Payments: £164.90, Customer Deposit: £1,245.00, Total Deposit: £1,245.00, Optional Final Payment: £2,694.00, Total Charge For Credit: £1,410.50, Total Amount Payable: £9,710.50, Representative APR: 9.9%, Interest Rate (Fixed): 9.42%, Excess Mileage Charge: 4.8ppm, Mileage Per Annum: 10,000